-Aside from determining success via metrics, you should also speak and listen to your customers.
+Aside from determining success via content analytics and metrics, you should also speak and listen to your customers.
 Pay attention to how they interact with your content on social media and listen to the feedback they communicate in reviews, comments or questions on your blog posts.
 Often, your customers will tell you exactly what they like and don’t like.

 09. Reassess your strategy